 The assignment manager is an individual or group of individuals with a strategic role, at the crossroads of all the issues of a service company.

-There are as many processes and organizational modes of assignment as there are companies that practice it.
+There are as many different processes and ways of organizing the assignment as there are companies.

 And for good reason: assignment is essential for companies organized in project mode.

 In consulting firms, engineering companies or IT services companies, the stakes behind assignment are enormous:

 These issues are therefore largely the responsibility of those in charge of assignment.
 So we asked ourselves the question: who bears the main responsibility for assignment in service companies?

 One or more full-time employees are hired to manage assignment at the company level.
 Often, these profiles are responsible for a defined perimeter.
 Depending on the size of the company, there is one person in charge of assignment or one person per BU (approximately 1 full-time manager for 150 people).
 This role can be headed by: HR (Artefact), Operations (Capgemini Invent), Finance (Geometry), a BU manager or a partner.

 The assignment manager benefits from a 360° view of the assignment challenges, which will provide him/her with expertise for operational and financial performance, but also for the skills to have in terms of human resources.